European Patent Office staff rep blames prez for 'slipping quality'

 Meanwhile, the EPO is being investigated by the European Court of Human Rights for how it has treated staff.
 The EPO claims it is not beholden to the laws of the countries in which it is based – Germany, Austria, Belgium, and the Netherlands – because of its status as an international organization.

-And the long-planned Unitary Patent Court (UPC) is on hold in part because reforms imposed by Battistelli that have undermined the EPO's independence. ®
+And the long-planned Unified Patent Court (UPC) is on hold in part because reforms imposed by Battistelli that have undermined the EPO's independence. ®